Transport for Redhill and Reigate

 Redhill Balanced Network

 The bid was made by Surrey County Council, as Highways Authority, with support from Reigate & Banstead Borough Council.
-More information can be viewed on Major transport projects (Surrey County Council's website).
-A decision is anticipated in Spring 2013.
+More information can be viewed on Major transport projects (Surrey County Council's website.
 The bid follows the public consultation on the proposed changes to Redhill's road network which took place between November 2012 and January 2013.